Kshitiz-Mhto/xnap/README.md

 ## Key Features

 ### 1. Backup and Restore
-- **Schema-Only or Data-only**: Create backups for databases with only data or only schema of tables inside database
+- **Schema-Only or Data-only**: Create backups for databases with only data or only schema 7database
 - **Scheduled Backups**: Create backups for databases and files on a schedule.

 ### 2.Database Management